 Thai food is quickly becoming one of my favorite to cook.
 It reminds me of Indian cuisine in that it packs a ton of flavor.
 However, Thai food is much easier to prepare since a wide variety of prepared Thai curry paste is readily available.
 Armed with a few basic ingredients, you can have a Thai stir-fry ready in a matter of minutes.
 This recipe goes one step further to expand a basic stir fry into a flavorful soup.
 Massaman curry paste, chicken and peanut butter are the newest love triangle in Peanut Butter Boy’s life.

 1. Add olive oil to large pot.
-Once the oil is hot (but not smoking) add the curry paste and break into pieces, stirring often.
-Once the curry becomes aromatic (about 1-2 minutes) add the coconut milk, fish sauce, lime juice, soy sauce, ginger, peanut butter, peanut flour, brown sugar, cinnamon and red pepper flakes – mix well.
+Once the oil is hot (but not smoking) add the curry paste and break up, stirring often.
+Once the curry becomes aromatic (about 1-2 minutes) add the coconut milk, fish sauce, lime juice, soy sauce, ginger, peanut butter, peanut flour (or peanut butter), brown sugar, cinnamon and red pepper flakes – mix well.

 2. Once the pot begins to boil, add the chicken and cook for 3-4 minutes, or until chicken is cooked through.
-Add the chicken broth, corn and spinach and bring to a boil.
-Reduce heat to simmer for 10-15 minutes.
-Then add the butternut squash and cook for 5 more minutes.
+Add the chicken broth, butternut squash (or potatoes), spinach and bring to a boil.
+Reduce heat to simmer for 20-25 minutes, until butternut squash (or potatoes) is cooked through.
 Serve.